GRE Management Application Qualification Criteria

 Occupancy of the apartment is limited to those persons listed on the lease and is based on the number of bedrooms in a unit.
 A bedroom is defined as a space within the premises that is used primarily for sleeping and at least one window.

 Occupants under the age of 24 months at the time of lease signing or renewal are not counted toward maximum occupancy.
 Rooms such as a study or den may be considered a bedroom for purposes of maximum occupancy.

-Definition of occupants- Occupants are any person living in the rental unit that is over 18 for the purposes of screening.
+Definition of occupants -For the purposes of screening occupants are any person living in the rental unit that is over 18.
 For occupancy purposes, occupants are any person that will be living in the unit.

 PROCEDURE FOR NOTIFICATION OF DENIAL OF APPLICATION